haondt/plextagger/README.md

 ## Details

-When using the docker image, the script will go through every movie/tv show section in your library.
+The script will go through every movie/tv show section in your library.
 It will grab `SECTION_BATCH_SIZE` items from the section, that don't have the `PT__processed` genre.
 Then it will process them and add all the relevant tags, prefixed with `PT_`, including the `_processed` tag.

-Then it will wait `SCHEDULE_MINUTES` minutes before running again.
+When using the docker image, it will wait `SCHEDULE_MINUTES` minutes and re-run the script in a loop.